 From below ground the Dirtle cast a weakening spell on one of the Hards.
 This dropped its Defense considerably which Dioxide capitalized on with another brutal strike against the golem.

 Stopping that Dirtle was crucial and Edelebrt knew he had to do it.
 The creature would be resistant to Dirtamancy, but it would only have limited capacities.

 “Fishbowl” He cast and a sphere of water replaced the stone around the Dirtle.
-Expending more juice then he wanted to, Edelbert then cast to change the stone around the sphere into iron.
+Expending more juice then he wanted to, Edelbert then cast to compress the stone around the sphere until it was like iron.
 The nonaquatic Dirtle had no option but to drown, sealed in a metal bubble underground.

 A packet of something struck the Dirtamancer in the face, exploding in a cloud of bluish smoke.
 One of the bandaged men had thrown it just before being swiped up by Edwin.